C String Extraction: Standard, Custom & Multibyte Guide

 SectionContentKey Points

-2. String Splitting
+2. Splitting Strings

-Need to obtain a string of a fixed lengthstrncpy or substring()
+I want to obtain a string of a fixed lengthstrncpy or substring()

 Handling multibyte characters (UTF-8, Shift_JIS, EUC-JP)mbstowcs / wcstombs

-8.3 C String Handling Considerations
+8.3 C Language String Handling Considerations

 Get file name from file pathstrrchr(path, '/')

-Get domain part from URLstrstr(url, "://")
+Get the domain part from the URLstrstr(url, "://")

-Get attribute value from HTML tagstrstr(tag, "href="") + strchr(tag, '"')
+Get attribute values from HTML tagsstrstr(tag, "href=\"") + strchr(tag, '"')

-1. Rigorously Manage Null Terminator ' '
+1. Rigorously Manage Null Terminator '

 Example of Safe String Copy